fizzlebert/screentime/README.md

   --summary, -s  get infromation on previous sessions
 ```

 The program works based on sessions.
-A session is how long you spend on your device.
-This means that you have to *manually* say tell it when you start and stop using your device.
+A session is a period of time that you spend on your device.
+This means that you have to **manually** say tell it when you start and stop using your device.

 ## Begin a session
-`$ python3 screentime.py -b`
+`$ screentime -b`

 ## Ending a session
-`$ python3 screentime.py -e`
+`$ screentime -e`

 ## View a summary of your screentime
-`$ python3 screentime.py -s`
+`$ screentime -s`

 ## Some issues you should know about
-- You cannot view how long a session is currently
-- You have to *manually* tell the programm when you are using your device
+- You have to **manually** tell the programm when you are using your device
-- The screen time information is presented in the mos plain and boring way possible
+- The screen time information is presented in the most plain and boring way possible